 - Arms- Echinoderms.

 - True segmentation is found in Annelida and Arthropoda.

 - Do not possess a rigid internal skeleton.

 - Some like arthropods and molluscs possess hard exoskeleton for supporting and protecting the body.

-- Sponges and Coelenterates- Body is double layered sac surrounding a single cavity (Acoelomate- No Coelom).
+- Sponges and Coelenterates- Body is a double-layered sac surrounding a single cavity (Acoelomate- No Coelom).

-- Pseudocoelom- posses a cavity in between body wall and the gut (Nematodes).
+- Pseudocoelom- possess a cavity in between body wall and the gut (Nematodes).

 - Some possess true coelom.

 - The alimentary canal is either absent or partially formed or complete.